ahranyu/100_My_Project/8_Service_request/README.md

 # Project 4 : Seattle customer service request analysis

 ## Overview
-In this project, I will analyze Seattle service request from 2021 to current date(2025).
+In this project, I analyze Seattle service requests from 2021 to the present(2025).

 The dataset resource is [here](https://catalog.data.gov/dataset/customer-service-requests).